samrat-2000/project-demo/README.md

 # project-demo
-This is my 1st demo repository
+This is my 1st demo repository.
+My name is Samrat Sadhukhan.